TONCommunity/wallet-desktop/README.md

 # [Wallet][gram_wallet] (Desktop)

-This is the source code and build instructions for a TON Community Blockchain Wallet implementation for desktops.

 The source code is published under GPLv3 with OpenSSL exception, the license is available [here][license].

 ## Supported systems